Move a Cloud Block Storage volume between servers

 This article describes how to move a software RAID Cloud Block Storage volume from one Cloud server to another.
 You might want to perform this task when you need to build to a larger General Purpose server.

 Before you can perform this task, you must have a software RAID volume.
-For information about creating a RAID volume, see Configuring a software RAID on a Linux General Purpose Cloud server.
+For information about creating a RAID volume, see Configure a software RAID on a Linux General Purpose Cloud server.

 Detach the RAID volume